 Read articles, watch documentaries, attend events, and connect with HAWC to understand the complex issues surrounding abuse.
 Domestic violence thrives because of pervasive social behavior.
 Change starts in you: unlearn the myths that society taught you.

-In fact, victims remain in abusive relationships for many reasons.
-Always focus on an abuser’s harmful actions rather than the choices a victim must makeout of necessity.
+Reality: In fact, victims remain in abusive relationships for many reasons.
+Always focus on an abuser’s harmful actions rather than the choices a victim must make out of necessity.

 Finally, research local organizations and state laws to understand where you can start getting involved.
-In addition to offering comprehensive domestic violence services to abused women, children, men, and nonbinary people to 23 cities and towns on Masschusetts’ North Shore, HAWC provides the public with volunteer and internship opportunities.
+In addition to offering comprehensive domestic violence services to abused women, children, men, and nonbinary people to 23 cities and towns on Massachusetts’ North Shore, HAWC provides a robust volunteer program.
+Click HERE to explore current opportunities.